kwasnymat/PostApp/README.md

 # PostApp

-Backend App created to understand basics concepts of Node.js and MongoDB.
+Backend App created to understand the basics concepts of Node.js and MongoDB.